-The US just lost a trade battle with Mexico
+The U.S. just lost a trade battle with Mexico

-The US just lost a trade battle with Mexico.
+The U.S. just lost a trade battle with Mexico.
 It's the first loss of the Trump era.

-Mexico and the US have fought for years over tuna.
-The US insists that any Mexican tuna sold in the US must be "dolphin safe," meaning dolphins weren't killed by tuna fisherman, which was once common.
+Mexico and the U.S. have fought for years over tuna.
+The U.S. insists that any Mexican tuna sold in the U.S. must be "dolphin safe," meaning dolphins weren't killed by tuna fisherman, which was once common.
 Mexico says its fisherman play by the rules.
-The US government disagrees.
+The U.S. government disagrees.

-On Tuesday, the World Trade Organization ruled in Mexico's favor, allowing it to impose trade sanctions worth $163 million a year against the US.
-The WTO says that's how much money Mexico has lost from the US unfairly penalizing Mexican tuna.
+On Tuesday, the World Trade Organization ruled in Mexico's favor, allowing it to impose trade sanctions worth $163 million a year against the U.S. The WTO says that's how much money Mexico has lost from the U.S. unfairly penalizing Mexican tuna.

+"We are disappointed in the WTO Arbitrator's decision regarding U.S. dolphin-safe labeling standards," a spokesperson for the U.S. Trade Representative, a wing of the executive branch, said in a statement.

+The Trump administration argues that the WTO ruling didn't take into account updated US laws on "dolphin safe" tuna, and that it overstated the actual financial loss to Mexican tuna producers, who the USTR accused of intentionally chasing and netting dolphins.

 The timing, however coincidental, is sensitive.
-President Trump wants to renegotiate NAFTA, the free trade agreement between the US, Mexico and Canada.
+President Trump wants to renegotiate NAFTA, the free trade agreement between the U.S., Mexico and Canada.

 Trump's administration took its first steps to crack down on trade with Canada on Monday night when the Commerce Department announced a 20% tariff against Canadian softwood lumber.
 A war of words between Canadian and American leaders has followed.